cesarsotovalero/cesarsotovalero.github.io/_pages/mining-software-repositories-resources.md

 - <a href="https://github.com/ghtorrent/ghtorrent.org"><i class="fab fa-github"></i></a> [The GHTorrent project](http://ghtorrent.org) An effort to create a scalable, queriable, offline mirror of data offered through the Github REST API.

+- [jsDelivr](https://www.jsdelivr.com/) is a Content Delivery Network (CDN) that can be used to download the GitHub files without any rate limit.
+(Ask Zimin about how to get the difference between two versions of the same file).

 ## Influential papers

 - [An in-depth study of the promises and perils of mining GitHub](https://link.springer.com/article/10.1007/s10664-015-9393-5).
 EMSE, 2015